trcolgrove/CookTogether/README.md

 **Technologies**
-*Bootstrap:* We will use Bootstrap for our front-end framework design Client-side data persistence: Store ingredient lists, Server-side data persistence:
+*Bootstrap:* We will use Bootstrap for our front-end framework design *Client-side data persistence:* Store ingredient lists, *Server-side data persistence:*
- We will store data about user’s dietary restrictions and food preferences to more accurately come up with good suggestions.
+ 1. We will store data about user’s dietary restrictions and food preferences to more accurately come up with good    suggestions.
- We will store information about a users friends, and connections.
-In a way, a social network for cooking enthusiasts. we will allow users to input their own recipes which we will store as part of our database.
+ 2. We will store information about a users friends, and connections.
+In a way, a social network for cooking      enthusiasts.
+ 3. we will allow users to input their own recipes which we will store as part of our database.
  Send emails, SMSes, or push notifications: We will notify users about invitations to cook, or potential recipe  changes.
-Data scraping : The web-app will scrape cooking and recipe websites for potential recipes using the ingredients available.
+*Data scraping:* The web-app will scrape cooking and recipe websites for potential recipes using the ingredients available.
 What data will your prototype be using and collecting- Aditi Collecting ingredient list- types of food
 Using recipes off of external websites to provide back to client